Discover the royal palaces in Apeldoorn

 Apeldoorn is a beautiful royal city located amid the biggest natural reserve in Holland, which is called the Veluwe.
 Apeldoorn became today’s wealthy city thanks to the Dutch Royal Family.
 Experience for yourself what they have done for this beautiful city and discover the wonderful palaces and their gardens in Apeldoorn.
 We have listed the highlights for you.

 - Visit Het Loo Palace, an important place for the Dutch Royal Family.

-- Discover the ties between the House of Orange-Nassau and Apeldoorn.
+- Discover the ties between the Royal Family and Apeldoorn.

-After the expulsion of emperor Napoleon, Het Loo Palace is constitutionally designated the official summer residence of the kings of Holland.
-After the palace is whitewashed, according to the fashion of the times, it quite literally becomes ‘the White House’ of Holland.
-King William III, and his daughter Queen Wilhelmina after him, reside here virtually permanently and govern the nation from Het Loo Palace.
-During the reign of Queen Wilhelmina, Queen’s Day is celebrated in Apeldoorn with aubades on the Palace Square and fireworks at the Apeldoorn park attended by the royal family.
-The palace is currently undergoing renovations.
-It will reopen to the public in mid 2021.
+Het Loo Palace is the official summer residence of the kings and queens of Holland.
+King William II, and his daughter Queen Wilhelmina after him, resided here virtually permanently and governed the nation from Het Loo Palace.
+During the reign of Queen Wilhelmina, Queen’s Day was celebrated in Apeldoorn with aubades on the Palace Square and fireworks in Apeldoorn’s central park.

 The Palace itself will be closed due to renovation work until 2021.
 The gardens and stables are open to the public, however, and well worth a visit.
 Visitors are welcome in the gardens, stables and various events from April through September.